ivanvc/tpl/README.md

 ```
 ### YAML

-Assuming you have a template `main.tf.tpl` with:
+Assuming you have a template with:

 ```hcl
 module "app" {